andreamanini98/TARZAN/README.md

 | macOS            | ✅     |
 | Linux            | ⚠️     |

-**Warning:** TARZAN have been developed and tested on macOS Sequoia 15.6.1, but should work on Linux distributions (this may require adjusting the CMakeLists.txt file).
+**Warning:** TARZAN have been developed and tested on macOS Sequoia 15.6.1, but should work on Linux (this may require adjusting the CMakeLists.txt file).
 A complete test on Linux is deferred to future work.